Approximation of smallest linear tree grammar: Size of the grammar: recompression

-An important difference between our algorithm and the string compression algorithm from the earlier paper of the first author~\cite{grammar} is that we add new nonterminals to \grammar{} during its modification.
+An important difference between our algorithm and the string compression algorithm from~\cite{grammar}, which we generalise, is that we add new nonterminals to \grammar{} during its modification.
 To simplify notation, we denote with $m$ always the number of nonterminals of the current grammar \grammar, and we denote its nonterminals with $A_1, \ldots, A_m$.
 We assume that $i < j$ if $A_i$ occurs in the right-hand side of $A_j$, and that $A_m$ is the start nonterminal.
 With $\alpha_i$ we always denote the current right-hand side of $A_i$.
 In other words, the productions of \grammar{} are $A_i \to \alpha_i$ for $1 \leq i \leq m$.

-Again note that the modification of \grammar{} is not really carried out by \algmain, but is only done for the purpose of analyzing \algmain.
+Again note that the modification of \grammar{} is not really carried out by \algmain, but is only done for the purpose of analysing \algmain.

 Suppose a compression step, for simplicity say an $(a,b)$-pair compression, is applied to \mytree.
 We should also reflect it in \grammar.
-The simplest solution would be to perform the same compression on each of the rules of \grammar, hoping that in this way all occurrences of $ab$ in $\eval(\grammar)$ will be replaced by $c$.
+The simplest solution would be to perform the same compression on each of the rules of \grammar, hoping that in this way all occurrences of $ab$ in $\eval(\grammar)$ are replaced by $c$.
 However, this is not always the case.
 For instance, the 2-chain $ab$ may occur `between' a nonterminal and a unary letter.
 This intuition is made precise in Section~\ref{subsec: pair compression}.
 To deal with this problem, we modify the grammar, so that the problem disappears.
 Similar problems occur also when we want to replace an $a$-maximal chain or perform leaf compression.
 The solutions to those problems are similar and are given in Section~\ref{subsec:block compression} and Section~\ref{subsec:child compression}, respectively.

 To ensure that \grammar{} stays handle and to estimate the amount of issued credit, we show that the grammar preserves the following invariants, where $n_0 = \Ocomp(\grammarsize r)$ (respectively, $n_1 = \Ocomp(\grammarsize)$) is the initial number of occurrences of nonterminals from $\mathbb{N}_0$ (respectively, $\mathbb{N}_1$) in \grammar{} while $\grammarsizezero$ and $\grammarsizeone$ are those values at some particular moment.
 Similarly, $\grammarsizetilde$ is the number of occurrences of nonterminals from $\widetilde{N_0}$.